Polestar 3 electric SUV due in 2022: Mach-E, Model Y rival will be US-built

 Polestar 2

 Polestar already has a particularly interesting and worldly story.
 Owned by Volvo Cars and Volvo’s Chinese parent Geely, but based in Sweden—with engineering primarily Swedish—Geely has built all of its vehicles thus far in China.
-WIth the U.S. plant being Polestar’s first venture outside China—or Sweden—consider it an indication it sees a healthy demand for its special mix of Scandinavian-tuned EVs in America.
+With the U.S. plant being Polestar’s first venture outside China—or Sweden—consider it an indication it sees a healthy demand for its special mix of Scandinavian-tuned EVs in America.